 The walk then takes in the steep cliffs leading to Polurrian Beach, Carrag-Luz “Love Rock” and finally Mullion Cove.

 Polurrian marks the western end of a major boundary on the Lizard running through Mullion and across to Porthallow on the eastern side of the peninsula.
 This is where Cornwall stops geologically and the Lizard begins, the slate of the former giving way here to the hornblende schist of the latter.

 The name Carrag-Luz is Cornish but “Love Rock” is a romantic mistranslation.
 Carrack does mean “rock” but luz (sometimes written lodge) means “grey”.

-Mullion Cove is a picturesque granite-harboured fishing hamlet.
+Mullion Cove is a picturesque granite-harboured fishing hamlet on the Lizard.
 The construction of Mullion Harbour was financed by Lord Robartes at a personal cost of almost £10,000 between 1890 and 1892.
 They used granite, serpentine and other local stone in its construction.
 It provided assistance and protection to the inshore pilchard seine fishery and a restocking facility for the many ships seeking shelter.
 It hosted many annual Regattas, involving Fishermen, Coastguards and visitors, taking part in sailing and swimming races attracting hundreds of spectators watching from the piers and surrounding cliffs.
 Between 1867 and 1909 the cove had its own lifeboat station after 69 lives were lost in nine shipwrecks during a six-year period along just 1.5 miles of coastline.